Kudaes/MrAngryPersistent/README.md

 ## Usage

-> To use this tool just open a cmd and execute `powershell MrPersistent.ps1`.
+> To use this tool just open a command prompt and execute `powershell MrPersistent.ps1`.
 At the moment, two techniques are implemented and the persistence obtained differs from one method to the other.

 ### COM Object hijack